tribalfs/GalaxyMaxHzPub/README.md

 ### 7. Actual granting of WRITE_SECURE_SETTINGS permission to Galaxy Max Hz

- * When successfully connected, enter the following to the command followed by an enter.
-If the command executed properly, it'll return blank.
+ * When successfully connected, enter the following command and press enter.
+If the command is executed properly, it will return blank.

  ```adb shell pm grant com.tribalfs.gmh android.permission.WRITE_SECURE_SETTINGS```